arnav-patil-12/arnav-patil-12.github.io/content/posts/first-year-classes.md

 As I've received a lot of DMs from incoming Frosh on Discord and LinkedIn asking me to give feedback on first-year courses, I've decided to provide my comments on each course, as well as its course average.
 # Fall Semester
 ## APS100: Orientation to Engineering
 Great course in theory but not so much in practice.
 APS100 is meant to introduce a lot of the Faculty's and University's resources to students, and also help us get on our feet through assignments such as creating a task list and weekly schedule.
 However, the grading was arbitrary and harsh, and the lectures were conducted very poorly, with technical issues and angry-professor-tangents plaguing content delivery.
-The only reason I can justify giving this course anything higher than a C is the tutorial, which was staffed by an awesome TA who genuinely cared for the students and helped us through a tumultuous semester.
+If I was to grade this course, the only reason I could justify giving this course anything higher than a C is the tutorial, which was staffed by an awesome TA who genuinely cared for the students and helped us through a tumultuous semester.

 **Course-Wide Final Average: P/H** (this course is graded F/P/H)
 ## APS110: Engineering Chemistry and Materials Science